 Listen to this article

-The MBA fundraising quiz takes place on the evening of Tuesday March 21 at the FT offices in London.
-Hosted by Andrew Hill, management editor, up to 12 teams of three to six business school students will test their knowledge of economics and current affairs.
+The MBA quiz takes place on Tuesday March 20 from 6pm at the FT’s London headquarters.
+Hosted by Andrew Hill, management editor, up to 12 teams of three to six students can test their knowledge of business, economics and global affairs.

 For more information email firstname.lastname@example.org